 Executors who abuse their position

-Attempt to resolve the dispute out of court
+Resolve the executor dispute out of court

-We would always recommend that attempts are made to resolve an Executors dispute at the outset by negotiation.
+We would always recommend that attempts are made to resolve an executor dispute at the outset by negotiation.
 A few well chosen words at the right time can save an awful lot of aggravation (and legal costs) in the long run.
 However, this does not always work, in which case it may be necessary to involve specialist solicitors like us.

 How to remove an executor